 Recipe by Just a Taste.
 Please do not reprint this recipe without my permission.
 If you'd like to feature this recipe on your site, please rewrite the method of preparation and link to this post as the original source.

-So glad you enjoyed the recipe, Bethann!
+So glad you enjoyed it, Leroy!